DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

 A service is a set of processes that drive an application or system, and a resource is a specific action that is carried out to fulfill that service.
 Let's take a restaurant as an example.
-There are often two primary services at that restaurant: customer-engagement (hosts, servers) and kitchen workers (chefs, cleaners).
+There are often two primary services at restaurants: customer-engagement (hosts, servers) and kitchen workers (chefs, cleaners).
 The customer engagement team is in charge of greeting customers, seating them, and taking their orders, all of which are resources for that particular service.
 The resources of the kitchen workers consist of making food based off of customer orders and cleaning kitchen utensils for re-usability.

 ## Final Question: